 The Network Analyzer

-Essential in the development of RF circuits and systems, the network analyzer is a very specialized piece of test equipment.
+Essential in the development of RF circuits and systems, the Network Analyzer is a very specialized piece of test equipment.
 Combining a precise signal source and sensitive receivers, the network analyzer displays the amount of energy that is transmitted or reflected by a network.
 The term “network” refers to any linear circuit or system that signals travel through.
 This can include antenna arrays of all types also.
 Just because there is not a physical connection between the source and receiver doesn’t mean it is not a system!
-Network analyzers are useful for electrical engineering, electronics engineering, and communication systems design, and especially for microwave engineering.
+Network Analyzers are useful for electrical engineering, electronics engineering, and communication systems design, and especially for microwave engineering.
 They are also known as a VNA, or vector network analyzer.
-It should a...
+It sho...

 The oscilloscope, referred to as a “scope” going forward, is without a doubt the most versatile piece of test equipment on the engineer’s bench.
 No R&D or test bench is complete without one.
 In its most basic form, an oscilloscope displays voltage versus time with a calibrated display.
 The display takes the form of an XY graticule with calibrated vertical and horizontal divisions, known as a CRT.
 The feature that made the scope useful is the ability to trigger, or start a trace sweep, at precisely the same point in a repetitive waveform.
 This makes the trace stable and flicker free and easy to view.
 The primary characteristic of analog types is that there is a direct DC path from the input all the way to the deflection plates on the CRT displ...